2021 Online Alumni CPD Course:

 Preparatory readings (choose ONE

-OR TWO and note that PDF VERSIONS will be
+OR TWO and note that PDF VERSIONS are

-the course Google Drive - Module 1 folder)
+the course Google Drive - Module 1, Session 2)

 1. Clement Yow Mulalap et al., “Traditional knowledge and the BBNJ